xtm-connect/XTM-Connect-for-Kentico-Xperience/README.md

     5. Add XTM-Connect project to your solution (path: CMS//Xtm.Connect.csproj)
     6. Clear references to Xtm.Connect and Xtm.Connector from CMSApp.
     7. Add references to Xtm.Connect project and Xtm.Connector project to CMSApp.

+## Feedback

+If you find a bug or have any question, please feel free to reach us out at connectors@xtm-intl.com